vivaria/edisonrul.ing/docs/source/cards/the-law-of-the-normal.md

-# THE LAW OF THE NORMAL
+# The Law Of The Normal

 *   The "Law of the Normal" includes Tokens.
 *   The "Law of the Normal" also destroys all Spell & Trap Cards.